 “You want something.
 What?
 To stay here?
 No. Nope.
 No way in hell.”

 “I assure you I would be a quite convivial guest.
 And I wouldn’t ask for much.
 In fact, you may be interested to know I am proficient in multiple schools of spellcasting.
-While Necromancy is a—passion of mine, I have extensively studied the elementalist, alchemical and enchanting schools of magic.
+While necromancy is a—passion of mine, I have extensively studied the elementalist, illusory, and enchanting schools of magic.
 My level is over twenty in the general [Mage] class.
 Even amongst my fellow students, you would be hard-pressed to find a spellcaster as widely capable as I am.
 I can aid in a number of functions that would improve your inn.
 And I have money.”

 Erin raised two eyebrows.
 One just wasn’t enough.